pesho-ivanov/martinus.github.io/_posts/2005-12-04-how-to-design-large-erlang-systems.md

 1. **Integrate/test/measure**: Test the system - use invariants as much as possible.
 In most cases your system will be efficient enough - if not measure and find out where the inefficiency is - look in two particular areas; I/O input especially where you have to parse the inputs and bad concurrency structures (two few or two many processes)

-In practise I do bits of 1..6 simultaneously ;-)
+In practise I do bits of 1..6 simultaneously :wink:

 The other thing is write clear specifications as you go - as you develop the program you will get sudden flashes of insight "ah ha - That's what it should do" - if you are on the right track carry on.
 If not throw away **ALL** your code and start again.